tebexio/TebexCheckout-OpenAPI/sdks/csharp/docs/BasketsApi.md

 <a id="removerowfrombasket"></a>
 # **RemoveRowFromBasket**
-> void RemoveRowFromBasket (string ident, int rowId)
+> void RemoveRowFromBasket (string ident, int rowsId)

 Remove a row from the basket

-This will remove the given `{row.id}` from the basket `{ident}`.
+This will remove the given `{rows.id}` from the basket `{ident}`.
 The basket must be re-fetched after running to receive updated totals.

 ### Example
 ```csharp